35+ Vector Databases Ranked & Compared

 Infinity

-AI-native database for LLM applications with blazing-fast hybrid search across vectors, text, and tensors
+AI-native database for LLM applications with fast hybrid search across vectors, text, and tensors

 Vector·2024·Apache-2.0·C++, Python